OpenHands vs Cursor (2026)

 Which is best for my team — OpenHands vs Cursor?

-OpenHands is best for: Developers who want to hand off complete coding tasks to a fully autonomous agent that writes code, runs tests, and opens pull requests without supervision.
-Cursor is best for: Developers who want AI assistance while actively writing code, with inline suggestions, multi-file edits, and an agent mode inside a VS Code-based IDE.
+OpenHands is best for: Developers who want to hand off complete coding tasks to a fully autonomous agent that writes code, runs tests, and opens PRs.
+Cursor is best for: Developers who want AI assistance while actively writing and editing code inside a VS Code-based IDE at $20/month.

 How does pricing compare between OpenHands vs Cursor?

-OpenHands uses a free model, starting at $0 per month.
+OpenHands uses a free model.
 Cursor uses a freemium model, starting at $20 per month.

 View full OpenHands profile